docker-mailserver/docker-mailserver/docs/content/config/environment.md

 ---
 title: Environment Variables
-# hide:
-#   - toc # Hide Table of Contents for this page
 ---

 !!! info

     Values in **bold** are the default values.
 If an option doesn't work as documented here, check if you are running the latest image.
 The current `master` branch corresponds to the image `mailserver/docker-mailserver:edge`.

 #### General